 - Develop the competitive advantage that comes with more focused employees and a healthier work environment.

-Mindfulness and Resiliency Programs By Lawyers, For Lawyers
+Mindfulness and Resilience Programs By Lawyers, For Lawyers

-Our programs are designed by practicing lawyers, and tailored specifically for lawyers and law firms.
-As practicing lawyers, we are intimately familiar with the stresses and the hardship that lawyers regularly face.
+The program contained in the book are designed by practicing lawyers, and tailored specifically for lawyers and law firms.
+As practicing lawyers, the authors, Jeena Cho and Karen Gifford are intimately familiar with the stresses and the hardship that lawyers regularly face.
 We also understand how valuable time is for lawyers.
 In short, our programs are designed to deliver mindfulness training in bite sized pieces that can be incorporated into lawyer’s busy schedule.
-Our work for your firm can be general or tailored to meet your firm’s needs.
-Topics often include:
+The programs can be general or tailored to meet your firm’s needs.

 – Understanding and defining productivity